StackVista/stackstate-docs/setup/installation/kubernetes_install/non_high_availability_setup.md

 To deploy StackState in a non-high availability setup, you will need a `nonha_values.yaml` file.
 Follow the instructions below to create this file and use it for deployment of StackState.

-1. Create a Helm values file `nonha_values.yaml` with the following content:
+1. Create a Helm values file `nonha_values.yaml` with the following content and store it next to the generated `values.yaml` file:

    ```yaml
     # This files defines additional Helm values to run StackState on a